 Comments are of great importance for all types of WordPress sites.
 Although it is controversial that comments have direct influences on the search engine rankings, they do increase the freshness of your content, improve the user engagement, and help with community building.
+In the following, we have listed some top tips helping you get more comments easily.

 Since you are landing here probably for the effective yet simple ways of getting comments, we have prepared what you need by collecting the best tips from our blogging experience and the ideas of our readers and peer bloggers.
 You can try all the tips below because you’ll never know which works best for you without enough practices.